WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS WHITE FLOWERS CONTACT US

 Montane, subalpine.
 Meadows.
 Summer.

-Showy Daisy, the most common Erigeron species in the San Juan Mountains and in much of the mountainous Four Corners area, is abundant from mid-mountain elevations to sub-alpine meadows and it puts on a grand display in mid and late summer.
+Showy Daisy, one of the most common Erigeron species in the San Juan Mountains and in much of the mountainous Four Corners area, is abundant from mid-mountain elevations to sub-alpine meadows and it puts on a grand display in mid and late summer.
 Its fuzzy lavender buds give way to multi-rayed lavender flowers in large bouquets.
-Leaves are narrow and hairless and stems are maroon-tinged.

 "Specios" is Latin for "showy" or "beautiful".
 About 1830 David Douglas (of Douglas Fir fame) collected the first seeds of this plant in California; they were grown into plants in England.